michael1308/inventree-adv-sheet-labels/README.md

 ![Page with two labels printed and the first two positions skipped](images/skip_two_positions_result.png)

 When printing small labels with many of them on a single sheet, it can be confusing and annoying to keep track of the amount of labels skipped.
-Since this is such a common task, the plugin automatically remembers how many labels have been used up already populates the ```Skip label positions``` field with the correct number of labels to skip after the previous printing operations.
-For example, after the above shown printing operation, the plugin automatically remembers that next time, it needs to skip four labels and pre populates the field with that value:
+Since this is such a common task, the plugin automatically remembers how many labels have been used up already and populates the ```Skip label positions``` field with the correct number of labels to skip after the previous printing operations.
+For example, after the above shown printing operation, the plugin automatically remembers that next time, it needs to skip four labels and pre-populates the field with that value:

 ![Skip label positions field pre-populated with correct skip amount](images/skip_positions_pre_populated.png)